everytrade-io/everytrade-pages/README.md

 # [WhaleBooks](https://whalebooks.com/) - Release Notes
 NOTE: To get notified quickly about new releases and other important information join our [WhaleBooks Telegram channel](https://t.me/whalebooks).

+## Version 2024.01.260819

+You will find a new Lists tab in the Organization Settings.
+It is used to create References that can be associated with a data container.
+Transactions marked in this way will get a new dimension in the Accounting Report marked as References.
+In the Accounting Software Settings, you can also map the reference by meaning.
+Currently only as a Cost Center.

+We have now decided to limit the functionality of the Accounting Report for FREE plans.
+Namely, a maximum of 50 lines of posted transactions per query.
+If you are interested in this functionality, please contact us for an individual plan offer.

+We are working on updating the user interface Feature Wizard.
+Updates and corrections have now been made to the information.
+In the future, we will expand the description with new features and an easy to run wizard whenever needed.

+### New Features
+ETD-1109 [organizations] List of transaction references.
+ETD-1110 [containers] Linking a reference to a container.
+ETD-1111 [reports] Export reference to WhaleBooks accounting report format.
+ETD-1112 [reports] Export reference to Stormware Pohoda accounting report format.
+ETD-1113 [organizations] Mapping of the Reference parameter in the accounting report.

+### Improvements
+ETD-1101 [pairs] Add new symbols 24/01.
+ETD-1103 [containers] Link from the asset account menu in the container to create a new asset account.
+ETD-1104 [reports] Call for price plan upgrade for accounting report for FREE plan.
+ETD-1105 [portfolio] Default state of label preferences.
+ETD-1106 [portfolio] Show asset accounts on the portfolio that are not attached to any container but have a carried balance on the portfolio.
+ETD-1108 [portfolio] Hide toggle to convert pairs to accounting currency.
+ETD-1114 [help] To update information in the application wizard.
+ETD-1116 [reports] Limit the number of Accounting Report records for the FREE plan.

+### Bug Fixes
+ETD-1102 [reports] Accounting report does not respect time constraints.

 ## Version 2024.01.040958

 **New functional currencies EUR, USD, GBP portfolios and reporting.
 We are adding a new Tax Rule for legal persons in the Czech Republic.
 The activation occurs automatically for the entity with the portfolio as of 1.1.2024.**